Akon: 1996–2005: Discovery and Trouble

 Akon's solo debut album, Trouble, was released on June 29, 2004.
 It spawned the singles "Locked Up", "Lonely", "Belly Dancer (Bananza)", "Pot of Gold" and "Ghetto".
 "Locked Up" reached the number 8 position in the US and number 5 in the UK.
 "Ghetto" became a radio hit when it was remixed by DJ Green Lantern to include verses from rappers 2Pac and The Notorious B.I.G.
 The album is a hybrid of Akon's silky, West African-styled vocals mixed with East Coast and Southern beats.
 Most of Akon's songs begin with the sound of the clank of a jail cell's door with him uttering the word "Konvict".

 In 2005, he released the single "Lonely" (which samples Bobby Vinton's "Mr. Lonely").
 The song reached the top five on the Billboard Hot 100, and topped the charts in Australia, the UK and Germany.
 His album also climbed to number one in the UK in April 2005.
 When music channel The Box had a top ten weekly chart, which was calculated by the number of video requests, Akon's "Lonely" became the longest-running single on the top of the chart, spanning over fifteen weeks.
-Akon was then featured on two other singles, P-Money's "Keep on Callin'" off the album Magic City, and the other with New Zealand rapper Savage with the single "Moonshine", which had become a success in both New Zealand and Australia, reaching number one in the New Zealand charts.
-A year later in 2005, he made his first critically acclaimed guest appearance on Young Jeezy's debut album, Let's Get It: Thug Motivation 101, with the song "Soul Survivor".
+Akon was then featured on two other singles, P-Money's "Keep on Callin'" off the album Magic City, and the other with New Zealand rapper Savage with the single "Moonshine", which had become a success in both New Zealand and Australia, reaching number one on the New Zealand charts.
+A year later in 2005, he made his first critically acclaimed guest appearance on Young Jeezy's debut album Let's Get It: Thug Motivation 101, with the song "Soul Survivor".
 In December the same year, his manager Robert Montanez was killed in a shooting after a dispute in New Jersey.